bibanon/bibanon/Stories/Densha-Otoko/Densha-Otoko.md

 ## [[TV drama]]

-The Densha Otoko TV Drama takes the story from the book and fills in the blanks, turning it into one of the greatest TV shows ever made.
-It gives viewers a boatload of jokes and touching moments.
-Along with that comes a easily understandable look into the world of [[2channel]], otakus, and the  right from the beginning.
+The [[Densha Otoko]] TV Drama takes the story from the book and fills in the blanks, turning it into one of the greatest TV shows ever made.
+It gives viewers a boatload of awesome jokes and the signature drama tearjerker.
+The drama also provides a rare insight into the difficulties in life that cause people to end up on the internet all day.
+Few other media has depicted so well the unmatched familial bond and support that users feel, even as they talk on an anonymous BBS.

 See [[Densha Otoko TV Drama]] for more info and subtitles.